 Since microlearning is targeted and deals with small bits of learning at a time, it can sometimes be better complemented with other training such as face-to-face sessions or instructor-led training.
 Fragmented microlearning is perfect for instilling specific concepts in a practical and approachable way.
 But when dealing with more complex knowledge, policies, or subjects that need to be studied and comprehended in detail and over a long period of time, introducing microlearning as part of a blended learning journey would be more ideal, rather than a standalone learning tool.

 Learning engagement and participation

 Microlearning does do some things very well.
 For one, it is very good at engaging participants.
-Incorporating microlearning into a course can sometimes double or even triple completion rates.
+Incorporating microlearning into a course coupled with instructional design principles can sometimes double or even triple completion rates.